This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy has the appropriate equipment it needs to provide services safely.
-And it uses its equipment to protect people’s privacy.
+The pharmacy has the appropriate equipment to deliver its services safely.
+And it uses this equipment to protect people’s confidentiality.

 Pharmacy details